haxiomic/dotfiles/README.md

 ###### Sym-linked
 - First deal with your current .bash_profile and .inputrc file by backing up and removing
-- Navigate to where you've chosen to placed the files or cloned the repo and run:
+- Navigate to where you've cloned the repo and run:

 ```bash
 ln -s $(pwd)/.bash_profile $HOME/.bash_profile